-A. Is your organisation proposing to undertake project activities itself? ('Yes' or 'No') В. Is your organisation proposing to have the role of a lead body with the intention of using third parties to provide some project activities (i.e. sub-contracting)? ('Yes' or 'No') Ċ Are you submitting this proposal as the lead body of a consortium? ('Yes' or 'No') D. If 'Yes' to 'C' above, please list all consortium members. ('or 'n/a' if not applicable) E. members. ('or 'n/a' if not applicable) Have all consortium members listed in 'D' above
+A. Is your organisation proposing to undertake project activities itself? ('Yes' or 'No') В. Is your organisation proposing to have the role of a lead body with the intention of using third parties to provide some project activities (i.e. sub-contracting)? ('Yes' or 'No') C. Are you submitting this proposal as the lead body of a consortium? ('Yes' or 'No') D. If 'Yes' to 'C' above, please list all consortium members. ('or 'n/a' if not applicable) E. Have all consortium members listed in 'D' above agreed to enter into the consortium? ('Yes' or 'No', or 'n/a' if not applicable)

-Bidders Acceptance of terms
+Acceptance of Terms